open/close all folders

 Jack Napier / The Joker

 A mobster working for Carl Grissom.
-An encounter with Batman at the Ace Chemical factory results in him falling into a vat of chemicals, which bleaches his skin, turns his hair green, plants a creepy smile on his face and overall shatters his sanity.
+An encounter with Batman at the Axis Chemical factory results in him falling into a vat of chemicals, which bleaches his skin, turns his hair green, plants a creepy smile on his face and overall shatters his sanity.

 - Arch-Enemy: To Batman.
 He murdered Bruce Wayne's parents right before his eyes.
 The two of them even provide the image for this trope's page.

 - Art Attacker: At one point in the first movie, he and his goons enter the Gotham Art Museum and vandalize many of the art on display.
 The only work of art he spares is Francis Bacon's Figure with Meat.

 - Attention Whore: When Vicki Vale asks what he wants, he replies "My face on the one dollar bill" and explicitly decries the fact that Batman is getting his (Joker's) attention in the press.

 - Ax-Crazy: As usual for the Joker.
 Though the film implies that Jack Napier was crazy to begin with.
 The chemicals just made him worse.